 The artisans at this particular workshop also participate in the restoration of World Heritage sites in Kyoto and Shiga.

 *Please understand that the itinerary may be changed without notice due to weather, traffic and unexpected emergency situations .

-A 17-minute ride (4th stop) from JR Hieizan-Sakamoto to Kyoto Station by local train.
+Meeting Point: JR Hieizan-Sakamoto (Kosei-Line), 15 minutes (4th stop) from JR Kyoto Station by a local train.